Culture of Maharashtra: Attire

-Marathi women also wear gajra or veni made by flowers on their Maharashtra also has rich Jewellery.
-Jewellery such as tanmani, bormal, ranihar, kolhapuri saaj, thushi are worn on the neck; bajuband on area of hand above elbow;painjan wore on ankles; kudi, bugdi, kudka, vel, Bali on ears; Marathi nath on nose; jodave on leg fingers.
+Marathi women also wear gajra or veni made by flowers on their sarees.
+Maharashtra also has rich Jewellery.
+Jewellery such as tanmani, bormal, Ranihar, kolhapuri saaj, thushi are worn on the neck; bajuband on area of hand above elbow; painjan wore on ankles; kudi, bugdi, vajra kutka, vel, Bali on ears; Marathi nath on nose; jodave on toes.

 Cuisine

 Maharashtrian cuisine has distinctive attributes, while sharing much with other Indian cuisines.
 Traditionally, Maharashtrians have considered their food to be more austere than others.
 Maharashtrian cuisine includes mild and very spicy dishes.

 A typical Maharashtrian meal consists of boiled rice, bhakri or poli along with varan, aamti and cooked lentils or a spiced vegetable.
 Bhakri is an integral part of Maharashtrian cuisine.
 Bhakri is a flame roasted bucolic bread made of flour of grains like pearl millet, rice, sorghum, amaranth and many others.
 Unlike other types of breads like chapatis which are flattened by Rolling pin, Bhakri is flattened by hands.

 Batata vada, Vada pav, Puran poli, Ukdiche modak, Sabudana khichdi, Pav-bhaji and Masala Bhat are some of the popular vegetarian dishes served throughout Maharashtra.